Chopin1010/CSC340_su25_animal_demo/README.md

-# Lion API Documentation
+# su25_CamdenGregory_LionAPI

-This is a RESTful API for managing lions in a database.
-The API provides endpoints for CRUD operations and additional queries.
+Simple RESTful API for managing lions in a database.

 ## Base URL
 ```